jbannick/hellokata-java/src/log4j2/simplelogger/README.md

 Similar to the standard logger, SimpleLogger lets your app:
 - Use all verbosities: INFO, DEBUG, WARN, ERROR
+- Include the timestamp in the output
 - Control the timestamp format
+- Include the filename in the output
 - Write to either the Console or a log file
 - Use a log4j.simplelog.properties configuration file
 - Make runtime programmatic changes